 Regarding the facade, Pellegrino Tibaldi made a design in 1580, based on a two-storey base with giant Corinthian columns and an aedicule in correspondence of the central nave, flanked by obelisks.
 After the death of Carlo Borromeo, in 1584, his protégé left the city, and the works were taken over by his rival Martino Bassi, who sent Gregory XIV, a Milanese pope, a new facade project.

-In the 17th century, the works were conducted by the best city architects, such as Lelio Buzzi, Francesco Maria Richini, Carlo Buzzi and Gerolamo Quadrio.
+In the 17th century, the works were conducted by the best architects in the city, such as Lelio Buzzi, Francesco Maria Richini, Carlo Buzzi and Gerolamo Quadrio.
 In 1628, the central portal was built.

 The cathedral has a Latin cross plan, with five naves and a transept with three naves, with a deep presbytery surrounded by a ambulatory with a polygonal apse.
 The supporting structure is composed of pillars and the perimeter walls were reinforced by buttresses.